- Travel and Places»

 The Batu Caves site is dedicated to the Hindu god called Lord Murugan.
 A gigantic statue of Lord Murugan located at the entrance of the Batu Caves can be seen from the highway that runs parallel to this famous stretch of limestone formation.
 The golden statue was completed in 2006 and stands at a height of over 42 metres.
 It is made of concrete and steel bars.

-The Hindu festival of Thaipusam is celebrated here in January or February every year.
-Thousands of visitors and Hindu worshippers from other parts of the world flock to this pilgrimage site during Thaipusam to either witness or participate in the religious ceremony.
+The Hindu festival of Thaipusam is celebrated at the vicinity of Batu Caves in January or February every year.
+Thousands of tourists, visitors and Hindu worshippers from other parts of the world flock to this pilgrimage site during Thaipusam to either witness or participate in the sacred ceremony.

 There are many interesting stalls outside the Batu Caves, selling food and drinks, toys, souvenirs, Indian fashion items and Hindu religious items.